AdobeDocs/destination-sdk.en/help/oauth-authentication.md

  `https://platform.adobe.io/data/core/activation/oauth/api/v1/callback` | Production |
  `https://platform-stage.adobe.io/data/core/activation/oauth/api/v1/callback` | Staging |

+ {style="table-layout:auto"}

+At the end of this step, you should have:
+* A client ID
+* A client secret
+* Adobe's callback URL (for the authorization code grant)

 ### What you need to do in Destination SDK

-To set up OAuth2 authentication for your destination in Experience Platform, you must add your OAuth2 configuration in the `/destinations` endpoint, under the `customerAuthenticationConfigurations` parameter.
-See [example configuration](/help/destination-configuration.md#example-configuration).
+To set up OAuth2 authentication for your destination in Experience Platform, you must add your OAuth2 configuration in the `/destinations` [endpoint](/help/destination-configuration.md), under the `customerAuthenticationConfigurations` parameter.
+See the [example configuration](/help/destination-configuration.md#example-configuration).
 Specific instructions about which fields you need to add to your configuration template, depending on your OAuth2 authentication grant type, are further below on this page.

 ## OAuth2 grant types